Munavvarh/Ariel_Segmentation_Project/knowledge-distillation.md

 # Resources
 https://arxiv.org/pdf/1503.02531.pdf

 The implemention was done using the code from Milestone-2.
 With segmentation code obtain from github.
 A student model was includent to match with teacher model we had in the program.
+After implemnting all the classes for knoledge distillation we faced problem of making it compatible with our previous code.
+After many tries with 5 epoch we got our result of segmented images and training and validations graphs.